loftwah/devops-refresher/aws-labs/01-vpc/README.md

 This pattern keeps growth headroom, guarantees no overlap, and mirrors our AZ spread.

+### Why not hard-code CIDRs?

+- Using indices with `cidrsubnet` keeps the plan deterministic even if you change the parent CIDR or add/remove AZs.
+- It avoids manual math mistakes and overlapping ranges.
+- The AZ keys (`a`, `b`, …) map cleanly to stable slots: public use the first N indices; private start at an offset.

+How to pick indices generically:

+- Choose child size: for /20s from a /16, `newbits = 4` (2^4 = 16 slots).
+- Reserve `[0..N-1]` for public, `[N..2N-1]` for private (N = number of AZs).
+- Keep keys in `var.azs` aligned with the index maps.

 ## AZ Spread

 - We use `var.azs = { a = ap-southeast-2a, b = ap-southeast-2b }`.